 Help your manager keep track of your accomplishments by creating a periodic (preferably weekly) communication, via email or a concise dashboard accessible as needed.
 Write the accomplishments in such a way that your manager can quickly forward them to their direct manager (your bosses’ boss) for review.
 The manager needs to shine – help them “take credit’ in a way that gives you positive visibility and credit also.

 Own it!
 The extra 30 minutes every week to create the weekly communication or dashboard is key value that you bring.

 IF AND WHEN YOU LEAVE – YOU WILL BE BLAMED!

 We have all heard it.
 A former colleague who left the organization for bigger and better roles is now being blamed for the project that failed or the equipment that no longer work.
 The resulting chatter is out of your control.
 However, take note – and thank goodness you created that status report/dashboard of accomplishments every week..

 Perception: a way of regarding, understanding, or interpreting something; a mental impression.
 On a daily basis, with every interaction in the workplace, someone is forming a perception of you and your abilities to complete assignments.
 Just doing the job may not be enough.
 How you do the job and the methods you use may impact the perception as well.

 Example: jeans are not equal.
-Some are pressed, some have holes, some are faded, some are black stained, and some are”skinny jeans”.
+The styles include pressed, others have holes, most are faded or black stained, and many are “skinny jeans”.

-Pro Tip: A consulting colleague of mine keeps a suit jacket, fresh lightweight sweater and change of professional shoes in the car – just in case – to enhance any existing workplace outfit.
-Always prepared for an opportunity.
+A consulting colleague of mine keeps a suit jacket, fresh lightweight sweater, and change of professional shoes in the car to enhance any existing workplace outfit, should the need arise.
+She is always prepared for an opportunity.